 Information requirements.
 Manufacturers or their designees shall establish and maintain one or more websites that provide the following information related to the vehicle’s traction battery:

 All information required to be printed on the physical label under subsection (b)(1).
-For manufacturers utilizing a common digital identifier, as allowed by subsection (b)(1)(E), manufacturers are required to list each unique date of manufacture.
+For manufacturers utilizing a common digital identifier across multiple dates of manufacture, as allowed by subsection (b)(1)(D), manufacturers are allowed to use a single data entry with the applicable range of manufacture dates listed in the YY/MM format.

+Count of individual cells in the battery,

 the hazardous substances, as listed in CCR, title 8, section 339, present in the battery,

 product safety information or recall information, as applicable, and